 Because pedestrians have no protection from impacts, they often sustain catastrophic injuries if they are hit by a vehicle.
 Distracted driving and carelessness are the top reasons for these accidents, which is why it’s so important that drivers pay extra attention while travelling through our communities.
 To learn more about other ways to help protect you and your family from pedestrian accidents, keep following our blog.

-The attorneys here at Regan Zambri Long PLLC have experience aiding pedestrians who have fallen victim to vehicle collisions.
+The DC pedestrian accident lawyers here at Regan Zambri Long PLLC have experience aiding pedestrians who have fallen victim to vehicle collisions.
 We have even helped those who have fallen victim to negligence on the part of WMATA.
 If you have been struck by a vehicle in Washington DC or the surrounding area, don’t hesitate to give us a call at (202) 463-3030.Tagged DCMetro, Pedestrians, WMATA